How To Get Rid Of Excess Phlegm In Your Throat

 Inhale through a damp washcloth

-Applying a warm, wet washcloth to your face and inhaling through it is a quick way to return moisture to your nose and throat.
+Applying a warm, wet washcloth to your face and inhaling through it is a quick way.
+This method returns moisture to your nose and throat.
 The heat will help relieve your pain and pressure.

 Avoid smoking